Khloe Kardashian Planning Plastic Surgery Makeover After Giving Birth, Reports ‘Radar Online’

 However, the Kardashian insider claims that Khloe won’t touch her backside during her alleged plastic surgery makeover.
 The youngest Kardashian sister is said to be fine with her post-pregnancy curves in that area.

 However, Khloe is reportedly in no rush to head into surgery.
 The source says that she actually “likes the way she looks now,” and has even been going out in public to “get moving” outside.
-Kardashian is said to be feeling “more confident” now that she is getting back into the swing of life and focusing on her baby daughter, True, as well as her relationship with baby daddy Tristan Thompson.
+Kardashian is said to be feeling “more confident” now that she is getting back into the swing of life and focusing on her baby daughter, True, as well as her relationship with Tristan Thompson.

 As many fans already know, Khloe Kardashian’s boyfriend, Tristan Thompson, was caught cheating on her when photos and video of him kissing and touching other women were leaked on the internet just days before Khloe gave birth to their child.
 The insider says that Khloe’s been “beating herself up” over Tristan’s cheating, thinking that perhaps she was to blame for her boyfriend’s infidelity in some way.

 However, the Good American clothing designer decided to stay in Cleveland with Tristan in hopes of working things out and keeping their family together.
-As previously reported by the Inquisitr, Khloe Kardashian’s family members were not happy about her decision to give Tristan Thompson a second change, and things have been tense within the family where Khloe and Tristan are concerned.
-Kardashian has yet to return to L.A. following the cheating scandal.
+As previously reported by the Inquisitr, Khloe Kardashian’s family members were not happy about her decision to give Tristan Thompson a second chance, and things have been tense within the family where Khloe and Tristan are concerned.